kayserifserif/wikipedia-narratives/README.md

 ```
 4. If successful, it should say: App listening on port 3000!
 5. In the address bar of your browser, type "localhost:3000" without quotes, and it should take you to this local server.

+241022 update: Heroku died; so did this website, for a while.
+But I just brought it back!
+It now lives at https://wikipedia-narratives.glitch.me/